cloudobserver/ammas-tour-info/README.md

   * Creates strong blast of air
   * Not too noisy
   * Solidly built – Fans made of metal are far superior to plastic ones.
 Plastic fans tend to break.
-  * Height of fan – 56 inches (need to check if this is current).
+  * Height of fan – 56 inches (need to check).
 The fan should be high enough to blow over the people doing prasad seva.
   * Size of fan housing (cage that covers blades) – 16 inches
   * Fans that are too large are not appropriate.

-Below is the current version of the darshan fan for Amma.
-This fan often becomes unavailable for long periods.
+Below is the preferred fan to use for Amma during darshan.
+This fan often becomes unavailable and out of stock for long periods.
 Initially the fan is too short and needs to be modified to be taller.

 [Recommended – Hunter 90438 16” RETRO Stand Fan with brushed nickel finish](https://www.amazon.com/Hunter-90438-Brushed-Nickel-Finish/dp/B00ZA20AY4/ref=sr_1_3?keywords=hunter+stand+fan&qid=1566354803&s=home-garden&sr=1-3)